chostett/illuminesce/content/blog/posts/2025-06-20-Sociocracy-Pt2/index.md

 We specifically chose the word “queered” as a verb—as in “queering games”—something I first heard in reference to game developer [Robert Yang’s](https://factoryinternational.org/about/press/news/robert-yang-queering-gamer-culture-gardening-game/) work.
 It is not only in reference to the player character being queer, but having queer experiences be seen as “normal” from the viewpoint of everyone in the world.

-We make games, so naturally, we have a Games Circle.
-What kinds of games do we make?
+For our Games Circle, what kinds of games do we make?

 - Creating queer narrative games for the joyfully alt

-*Many Voices, One Song* had many example case studies for us to pick more incisive questions around our games; mabbees said that he wanted to build a future together with "joyfully alt" people like us, and I agreed.
+mabbees said that he wanted to build a future together with "joyfully alt" people like us, and I agreed.
 We're not "alternative" because it's cool - we're alternative because it is the way we are; and being able to live more authentically makes us happy.
 I believe our fans would agree with us.

 What about our client work?
-We partner with for-profit, non-profit and government clients who care about how people will use their digital tools.
-We also work in both English and Japanese, and are based in Japan, so that should factor into our client work aims:

 - Providing high-quality bilingual services (user research, interaction design, UI programming)  in Japan on a hybrid basis/full remote basis to organizations who care about how people will use their digital tools

 This helps us laser focus on prioritizing and attracting clients that are a good fit to our skills and services.

 Finally, in order for our business to function, it must be financially healthy, pay its taxes in Japan and adhere to our vision.
-Thus the last aims:

-- Ensuring overall financial health of Studio Terranova
-- Ensuring our strategies align with our vision
+Thus the aims of both the Operations Circle and General Circle:

 ![A photograph of a whiteboard with five circles.
 This time the circles are much more fleshed out and the Operations Circles has three sub-circles to it; Finance, Marketing and Partnerships.](retreat_05.png)

-We have three sub-circles within the Operations Circle; Marketing, Finance and Partnerships.
-The Operations Circle's aim is “ensuring overall financial health of Studio Terranova.”
-We purposefully are treating marketing as daily operations; something necessary and important to our financial health, but not one that relies primarily on “monetizing” our community.
-We believe that if we make good things and treat our community well, they will want to support us.

 In this way, or organizational structure at its core supports our vision of valuing community over capital.